noahbenson/Air.jl/README.md

     * `PSet`, a persistent set type.
     * `PWSet`, a weighted persistent set type.
-Each element of a `PWSet` has a weight, and the set itself acts both as a piority queue (`first(pwset)` always yields the element with the most weight in `O(1)` time) and as a distribution (`rand(pwset)` yields a random element of the set where the probability of each element is proportional to its weight).
+Each element of a `PWSet` has a weight, and the set itself acts both as a piority queue (`first(pwset)` always yields the element with the highest weight in `O(1)` time) and as a distribution (`rand(pwset)` yields a random element of the set where the probability of each element is proportional to its weight).
-    * `PWDict`, a persistent weighted dictionary type is like the `PWSet` type, but insted of elements with weights, the dictionary contains key–value pairs with weights.
+    * `PWDict`, a persistent weighted dictionary type is like the `PWSet` type, but instead of elements with weights, the dictionary contains key–value pairs with weights.
     * `LazyDict`, a persistent lazy dictionary type.
-  * Composable multi-threading utilities, inspired by Clojure
+  * Composable multi-threading utilities, inspired by Clojure:
     * A `Volatile` type that operates within transaction blocks to ensure that all updates to references within a synchronized block are performed atomically.